Southeast Asia Adventure

 Days 17 – 18: Hoi An.
 Hoi An is an ancient town, with yellow-toned buildings and Chinese shop-houses, lit up by hundreds of colourful lanterns at night.
 It’s an amazing place to chill and soak up the atmosphere, but we’ve also got trips to the Vietnamese ‘Disneyland’, a coconut basket boat experience, a local farm visit and a day at the beach on offer.

-Days 23 – 25: Koh Rong, Cambodia.
-Cross over into Cambodia and take the boat to Koh Rong.
+Days 24 – 26: Koh Rong, Cambodia.
+Head to the coast and take the boat to Koh Rong.
 The island offers pristine beaches, affordable prices and a laid-back vibe.
 Enjoy a beach party, optional scuba diving and a full day and night adventure boat cruise where we’ll sleep in hammocks under the stars on a deserted beach!

 Day 31: Bangkok and trip end.
 Hop on the bus back to Bangkok.
 It’s a long journey so sit back, relax and maybe catch up on some zzzs after last night!
 We’ll drop you off at Khao San Road.
 Hope to see you again soon!